One Week Summer Self-Drive Tour of Iceland’s West & South Coasts with Waterfalls & Glaciers

 - More

-You can also go hiking from the rock arch at Arnarstapi to nearby Hellnar village, where you can enjoy the views with a cup of coffee from their cute beachside cafe.
+You can also go hiking from the rock arch at Arnarstapi to nearby Hellnar Village, where you can enjoy the views with a cup of coffee from their cute beachside summer cafe.

-After a thrilling day, you'll spend your night at Snaefellsnes Peninsula.
+After a thrilling day, you'll spend your night in an accommodation on the Snaefellsnes Peninsula.

 - Southwest Iceland